ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/19 SIEMs-Splunk part 2/README.md

 **USER K:**

 * On 3/25/2020 between 9am - 10am **USER K** had a high amount of failed password reset alerts
-* No evidence that the attacker was successful gaining access however, the logs indicate a high volume of failed password resets
+* No evidence that the attacker was successful gaining access however, the logs indicate a high volume of failed password resets and a potential Brute Force Attack

 ### <u>Individual Mitigation Strategy:</U>